swonderine/challenge/README.md

 * numpy: 1.20.1
 * matplotlib: 3.3.4

-Please make sure to have the above listed packages installed.
+Please make sure you have the above listed packages installed.
 Otherwise, install the packages according to your python3 environment, e.g:

 ```
 $ pip3 install pandas numpy matplotlib